shariqshah/symmetry/README.md

 - ## TODO

-	- Replace OpenAL with soloud
+	- Fix bugs with sound sources not updating
 	- Add creating distributable build and uploading to itch.io account support to GENie under windows and linux.
 	- Remove hardcoded numerical values from sscanf and other format strings.
 	- Finish entity loading from file then move on to 2D rendering